 National Parks of Salta

 The Argentine province of Salta has some of the most varied climate zones in the world.
-From low, lush valleys to the high altiplano where visitors are kissed by the cool winds that brush over the dry Andean peaks, it’s easy to feel as if you have been transported to a remote and rustic adventure land.
+From low, lush valleys to the high altiplano where visitors are kissed by the cool winds that brush over the dry Andean peaks, it’s easy to feel as if you have been transported to remote and rustic adventure land.
 This northern land, which reaches a staggering 4,000 meters (13,100 feet) above sea level, at times can seem otherworldly and ancient histories of many tribes and peoples run deep here.
 Salta is a major tourist and eco-tourist destination.
-Between the colonial-style architecture, remote village towns, free roaming llamas, train to the clouds, highest vineyards in the world and stellar national parks, it’s not difficult to see why.
+Between the colonial-style architecture, remote village towns, free-roaming llamas, train to the clouds, highest vineyards in the world, and stellar national parks, it’s not difficult to see why.
 Any or all three national parks in Salta make this destination a must when touring South America.
 View our Train to the Clouds Tour from Salta, and the Salta to Cafayate Wine Route Tour.

 El Rey National Park

 Created to protect parts of the Southern Andean Yungas, El Rey National Park is a cloud forest reserve located 80 km from the Salta provincial capital.
-Home to a wide variety of exotic vegetation and fauna such as wild cats, anteaters, peccaries and the largest South American mammal- the MIGHTY tapir, it covers 44,000 hectares.
+Home to a wide variety of exotic vegetation and fauna such as wild cats, anteaters, peccaries, and the largest South American mammal- the MIGHTY tapir, it covers 44,000 hectares.
 From the northwest corner of the park, at 1700 meters above sea level, follow the rivers that wind, bubble and churn down through the rich green jungle of Río Popayán and watch as exotic birds fly overhead and dart between the foliage.
 If you are looking for a day hike outside of the city of Salta before moving on, this park is the perfect destination.

 Baritú National Park

 If off the beaten track is what you crave or if you’re simply feeling a bit more adventurous, Baritú National Park is calling.
 Given its remote location, the natural treasures in this reserve are a well-kept secret and have been virtually untouched by humans.
-This is the northern most Yungas forest in Salta and is home to numerous unique plant and animal species.
-One of the florae that has become quite famous in this forest, and has me personally mesmerized as well, is that of the Ficus maroma.
+This is the northernmost Yungas forest in Salta and is home to numerous unique plant and animal species.
+One of the florae that have become quite famous in this forest, and has me personally mesmerized as well, is that of the Ficus Maroma.
 This parasitic plant germinates high up in the crook of a host tree and descends its roots downwards towards the ground until it essentially envelops its host tree and “strangles” it.
 Once the host tree rots away the root structure is left with a hollow in the middle, which offers shelter to bats and other fauna that call this mysterious jungle home.
 A hidden wonder and an ecological gem, take the time to visit Baritú National Park; it should not be missed.

 Los Cardones National Park

 By far the most famous of Salta’s national parks, Los Cardones is absolutely breathtaking.
 From low rolling hills and valleys speckled with ancient cacti to peaks from staggering heights of 2,700 meters to 5000 meters (8,900 ft – 16,500 ft), a trip to northern Argentina would not be complete without visiting this overwhelmingly stunning landscape.
-The air here feels as if it’s from a different time; countless fossils have been found here as well dinosaur tracks.
+The air here feels as if it’s from a different time; countless fossils have been found here as well as dinosaur tracks.
 Los Cardones makes a side trip to Salta even from Buenos Aires or Rio worthwhile.
 As you look out on the Andes from Los Cardones it seems almost impossible that there could be anything beyond their ancient snow-dusted summits…but the Chilean Atacama desert beckons.